|Barcelona Beaches - guide to Barcelona best beaches|

 Best Barcelona beaches - names & map

 Barcelona top beaches.
 Guide to Barcelona's beaches.
 The beaches of Barcelona are a top Barcelona attraction in the summer.
 The beach swimming season is from mid-April to early October.
 The sea water temperature is most comfortable for swimming from around end of May.
 There are nine Barcelona Mediterranean beaches that border city for 4.5km.
 All Barcelona beaches have the EU blue flag of excellence awarded for water quality and services.
 Each beach has a different name, which you can see on the Barcelona beach map.
-In 2011 Barcelona was even named the best beach city in the world by the famous National Geographic magazine.
-The nearest beaches are 15-25 minutes on foot or by metro train from the city centre.
+A few years ago Barcelona was even named the best beach city in the world by the famous National Geographic magazine.
+The nearest beaches are 15 to 25 minutes on foot or by metro train from the city centre.
 You might also be interested in our guide to best hotels near Barcelona beach.

 TWEET THIS PAGE